Which United Airlines credit card is right for you? Our guide will help you decide.

 Best for no annual fee: United Gateway℠ Card

 If you’re looking for a travel credit card with no annual fee, the United Gateway℠ Card is the best (and only) option from United to consider.
-This card starts you off with up to 30,000 bonus miles (15,000 bonus miles after you spend $1,000 on purchases in the first three months your account is open, plus an additional 15,000 bonus miles after you spend $3,000 in the first six months).
+This card starts you off with up to 15,000 bonus miles (after you spend $1,000 on purchases in the first three months your account is open) and 3 miles per dollar on grocery store purchases up to $15,000 for the first year account is open.
 You also earn:

 - 2 miles per dollar on United flights, purchases made at gas stations and on transit and commuting